Meet Our Guides

 Alice Goh +

-I’m second generation Singaporean & passionate when it comes to food!
+A second generation Singaporean, Alice is passionate when it comes to food.

-I love to eat and like to find out what ingredients are found in each dish and also the method of preparation.
-I also love to travel to different countries to try out local cuisines.
+She loves to eat and to figure out what ingredients are found in each dish and how to prepare it.
+When traveling to different countries, she's keen on trying out local cuisines.

-I work with a Social Enterprise that provides job opportunities to Persons with Special Needs.
-I also love gardening and volunteer with the Fort Canning Spice Garden as well as at Gardens by the Bay.
+When she's not guiding, Alice works with a social enterprise that provides job opportunities to persons with special needs.
+Gardening is another passion, and she spends time volunteering at the Fort Canning Spice Garden and at Gardens by the Bay.

 Yeonsil Bang +